807-2/home/README.md

 I am not familiar with git.

 If you find any grammatical errors and any misspelled words, report us.
-We are not a native English speaker.
+We are not native English speakers.
 Please be patient.